Hi! I’m Susan, a full-time freelance writer and traveler.

 - Sales of my ebook “The Ultimate Guide to Seasonal Jobs.”
 It’s pay-what-you-want, which means you can get all my insider tips for as little as $1.
 I’d say it’s worth it — I worked for literally years on this beast.

 - Affiliate links.
-I spent an embarrassing amount of time compiling all my favorite products, apps, and websites for travelers and digital nomads.
-I also have a packing list so you don’t end up like me, traveling around Southeast Asia with an umbrella for an entire month.
+I poured blood, sweat, and links into my guide to becoming a freelance writer.
+I also spent an embarrassing amount of time compiling all my favorite products, apps, and websites for travelers and digital nomads.
+Lastly, I have a packing list so you don’t end up like me, traveling around Southeast Asia with an umbrella for an entire month.